Website Problem Solving

 Believe it or not, this isn’t just a problem for buyers.

-You have probably experienced this sensation – and frustration – many times yourself.
+You have probably experienced this sensation and frustration.
 The only way it ends is when you either give up, or finally locate the resource you were looking for online.
-So, as someone who wants to see their company’s sales grow, what should you make of this insight?
+As someone who wants to see their company’s sales grow, what should you make of this insight?